-- Advising trustees of a $100 million single purpose, donor-created charitable trust, including review of distribution and beneficiary communication requirements to maintain special “supporting organization” status and review of trust accounting and requirements of trust beneficiaries.
+- Advising trustees of a single purpose, donor-created charitable trust, including review of distribution and beneficiary communication requirements to maintain special “supporting organization” status, trust accounting, and requirements of trust beneficiaries.

 Abbey graduated first in her class from Marquette University Law School (J.D., summa cum laude, 2016), where she was a comment editor of the Marquette Law Review.
 She obtained her undergraduate degree from Marquette University studying in political science with a minor in economics (B.A., magna cum laude, 2013).

 - Presenter, “Introduction to Terms and Concepts,” 18th Annual Planned Giving Workshop Series, Milwaukee, WI (April 2019)

 - Presenter, “Charitable Gift Annuities, Gifts of Life Insurance & Gifts of Special Assets,” 17th Annual Planned Giving Workshop Series, Milwaukee, WI (May 2018)

 Abbey is admitted to practice in Wisconsin.
 She is the former co-chair of the Milwaukee Association for Women Lawyers Estate Planning Discussion Group.